cloudless-hq/atreyu/README.md

 # Atreyu - cutting edge web apps

 **attention**: This is early pre-release software.
 Things will still be missing, break or change without warning.
-If you want to try the preview, please consider reaching out with a short description of your usecase to try.ayu@ntr.io, i am happy to give you feedback if the usecase is allready feasible and help you setup.
+If you want to try the preview, please consider reaching out with a short description of your usecase to try.ayu@ntr.io, i am happy to give you feedback if the usecase is already feasible and help you setup.

 ## Intro
 Atreyu is an edge- and serviceworker first metaframework for personal, data centric web applications.
 It supports real time data sync, offline usage and values minimal boilerplate with opt in to most features.